 The <remedy> element is specialized from <section>.
 It is defined in the troubleshooting module.

-The following attributes are available on this element: universal attributes (41).
+The following attributes are available on this element: universal attributes (29).

-In the following code sample, the < remedy > element contains instructions for how the responsible party can fix the problem.
-Note that rather than cross-referencing to another topic, the < steps > element from an existing topic is reused.
+In the following code sample, the remedy> element contains instructions for how the responsible party can fix the problem: